jackd248/db-sync-tool/README.md

 ## Prerequisite

 The script using python 2.
-Is it necessary for some additional functionalities to have [pip](https://pypi.org/project/pip/) installed on your local machine.
+It is necessary for some additional functionalities to have [pip](https://pypi.org/project/pip/) installed on your local machine.
 You can do this by the following command:

 ```bash